williamlevine/project-one/README.md

 <h3>Description: This project seeks to analyze various demographic indicators and lifestyle behaviors as they relate to the incidence of diabetes in the United States.</h3>

+<h3>Research Questions:</h3>

+- What are the general demographic inidicators that are correlated with diabetes?
+	- Income
+	- Education
+	- Age
+- How are these demographic indicators correlated with lifestyle choices?
+	- Alchohol:
+	- Fruits and veg (2 variables):
+	- Cholesterol check:
+	- Exercise:
+	- BMI (continuous variable):
+- How is each lifestyle choice above correlated with diabetes outcome?

 <h3>Challenges:</h3>